Our President

 Baptiste Brodard

-Dr. Baptiste Brodard is a Senior Fellow at the Maqasid Institute.
-He holds a Ph.D. in religious studies from the University of Fribourg, Switzerland.
+Dr. Baptiste Brodard holds a Ph.D. in religious studies from the University of Fribourg, Switzerland.
 He prepared an interdisciplinary thesis entitled “Islamic social work in Switzerland” which combines sociology, religious studies, and theology.
 Previously, he obtained a Bachelor’s degree in political science in Paris (France) and a Master’s in social sciences in Fribourg (Switzerland) and worked in the fields of development, education, counseling, and social work.
 He was particularly involved in social work in prison and in humanitarian aid.

 In parallel, he has traveled to about 50 countries in order to meet various Muslim communities and to study contemporary Islamic movements.
 His interest is focused on social problems and social work, grassroots humanitarian aid, contemporary Islamic movements in non-Muslim countries, faith-based social activism, and “da’wah” in Europe and Latin America.
 He wrote several articles on subjects related to Muslim communities in the West and their contribution to society in the field of social work.